SylviaOne/Repo-hub/README.md

-## Me and my mates are in a band called Duvet.
-We're a cover band.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.